 In the 2010-2011 academic year two questions were added to the exit interview, allowing youth to voice whether or not they would like to see the program return in the future - even though they may not be able to participate in the program.
-Here, all of the students served/surveyed agreed that they would like to see the program return.
+Here, the students served/surveyed agreed that they would like to see the program return 18:1 (where one did not know for sure).

 Also in 2010-2011 a second question was added to the exit interview, hoping to give youth an opportunity to say / add any other comments about the program.
 The free thought, open ended type of question is intended to expand the information captured by students who are / were served by the program.
+Where a .5 is noted, it means that a student gave two responses in their answer, and the two replies were split into their two corresponding response sets above.

-The literal question presented to each youth was read, "if you could say anything to the people who created or developed the counseling program, what would that be?"
-Not all of the students responded verbatim by saying it was a "good/fun program" but when students gave a similarly worded response these were grouped; several simply stated "thanks" or "thank you."
+The literal question presented to each youth was "if you could say anything to the people who created or developed the counseling program, what would that be?"
+Not all of the students responded verbatim by saying it was a "good/fun program" but when students gave a similarly worded response these were grouped; most simply stated "thanks" or "thank you."
 Where there is a .5 number listed, it is because some students offered two responses in their answers - and to account for both responses, their particular answer was broken into a 1⁄2 point for each response.
 This question was the final exit interview item.